Bruno-Bells/PDF-ENGNEs/README.md

 # PDF-ENGINEs
-This repo will hold codes for any kind of Info you would like to extract from a pdf file
+This repo will hold codes for any kind of Info you would like to extract from a pdf file.
+The Engines uses FITZ a python module.